dkundih/vandal/README.md

 As a vandal gives abandoned walls meaning with graffiti, so does vandal library to the data.

-**Is vandal free to use?**

-vandal is completely free of charge for both personal and commercial use, but only under the conditions stated in the license.
-Developing such a complex library isn't easy and takes a lot of time and knowledge in several fields of science such as statistics, programming and domain knowledge, so any donation at https://patreon.com/dkundih or https://www.buymeacoffee.com/dkundih in order to keep vandal free is more than welcome.

 **A word from the author!**

 The library itself, it's maintenance, updates and stability, logo, videos, promotional materials and everything associated with duality are done by **David Kundih** from **Croatia**.